 Other staff must be paid according to Employee Agreements or the appropriate awards.
-For information about awards and award rates contact the Synod People and Culture unit.
+For information about awards and award rates contact the Synod Human Resource Services.
 It is also important to identify Fringe Benefits provided to lay employees.
 Refer FBT and GST Manual.